-13. Good news
+8) Good news

 In amongst the current difficult times, we believe it is important to highlight instances where our members have felt well supported by their local services.
-We know that many of our newborn hearing screeners, audiologists and other professionals are working hard in very difficult circumstances to support children.
+We know that many of our teachers, newborn hearing screeners and audiologists and other professionals are going above and beyond in very difficult circumstances to support children.
 We've gathered some feedback from parents in Wales who want to say thank you to and draw attention to the good work that is being done.

-- We usually collect batteries from our local audiology department in Ysbyty Gwynedd but given the current situation I rang my daughter's audiology department in Wrexham to ask if we should go to collect and they posted huge pile of batteries to us which should see us through a good few months so that saved us a lot of hassle. - Our professionals have always gone beyond the call of duty to not only supporting our daughter but us as a family. - Phone calls from different services, particularly our teacher of the deaf who thinks of activities that our daughter would enjoy and checks in regularly.
+- Our Hearing impairment team are fantastic by emailing they have set up a WhatsApp group and are available by phone or text.
+They are also sending out work by post or hand delivery. - We have had resources through the post, and lots of messages of support from ToD. - We usually collect batteries from our local audiology department in Ysbyty Gwynedd but given the current situation I rang my daughter's audiology department in Wrexham to ask if we should go to collect and they posted huge pile of batteries to us which should see us through a good few months so that saved us a lot of hassle. - Our professionals have always gone beyond the call of duty to not only supporting our daughter but us as a family. - Phone calls from different services, particularly our teacher of the deaf who thinks of activities that our daughter would enjoy and checks in regularly.

-14. Key asks
+9. Key asks